cloudedbats/cloudedbats/README.md

 **Left device:** The unit will be lent to friends and others who are interested in knowing more about what is flying in their garden and elsewhere.
 It must therefore be as easy as possible to handle.
 Hardware configuration: Microphone Pettersson M500-384 (384 kHz), RaspberryPi2B, no WiFi, GPS (an old version), 32 GB USB Memory.
 Most power sources used for smart phones can be used.

 Short usage description: Both switches in the middle position and connect power.
 GPS gives input to the scheduler to start at sunset and stop at sunrise.
-Recordings starts automatically when sound above 15 kHz are detected.
+Recordings starts automatically when sound above 15 kHz are detected, including buffered sound before and after.
 All sound files are named with time and position.
 When done, move the RPi switch to 'Off' and disconnect power.
 Move the USB memory to a computer for analysis.
+(Personally I use the free software Sonic Visualiser (http://www.sonicvisualiser.org/) for analysis.)

 **Center device:** Mobile unit for transects and overnight at places of interest.
 Hardware configuration: Pettersson M500-384 (384 kHz), RaspberryPi3B, WiFi, GPS/Galileo, 64 GB USB memory, wireless mouse for remote control.
 Power bank for more than 12 hours of operation (11 Ah).

 **Right device:** Stationary device for long term monitoring.
 Hardware configuration: Pettersson M500 (500 kHz.
 M500 is normally for Windows only, but can be used here.), RaspberryPi3B, WiFi, no GPS (position via settings), 1 TB USB disc (enough for a whole season).
 Powered by 12 V car battery (note the battery protection device to protect the battery against deep discharge).
 The stationary device should continuously report bat activities to the web application (work in progress).

-The CloudedBats software feature list is here: https://github.com/cloudedbats/cloudedbats_wurb
+It is also possible to access the unit via SSH and SFTP (for file transfer) from any computer in the local network, or remotely if the network is setup for external access.

 ## Resources